38 Free Promissory Note Templates & Forms (Word | PDF)

 Unsecured Promissory Note VS. Secured Promissory Note

 An unsecured promissory note is not backed by collateral.
 The holder does not charge interest on the property.
 There is no property securing the payment.
-An unsecured note is mostly given to borrowers with good credit rating.
+An unsecured note is mostly given to borrowers with good credit ratings.

 A secured promissory note is one accompanied by collateral.
 If the borrower fails to pay, the payee can seize the property and sell it to recoup the loss.
 A note secured by collateral will need a second document, either a mortgage deed or a security agreement.